lockss/lockss.github.io/administrators/admin/introduction.md

 *   A number of **LOCKSS preservation nodes** running the LOCKSS software, configured to use the network configuration file.

-    See the [LOCKSS System Manual](../manual) for an installation and administration guide.
+    See the [LOCKSS 2.0 System Manual](../manual) or the [Classic LOCKSS Manual](../classic-lockss) for installation and administration guides.

 ## Props Server